 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

-Yeah, you and your car have been through a lot.
+Whatever the circumstances, you and your car have had quite a run.
 But now it’s time for a new ride.
-You’re an adult now; you want a car that shows you’ve arrived in the adult world.

 Finding the right car is the easy part.
 Deciding whether to lease or buy that car takes a little more thought.
 So how do you know which option is best for you?

-Leasing a car is essentially renting a car for multiple years.
+Leasing a car is essentially renting a car, except for multiple years rather than a few days.
 Typically, you put money down at signing and then make the same monthly payment for the entire term of your lease — typically 24 or 36 months.
 When the lease term ends, you have two options:

 Here are some additional pros and cons to leasing a car: